maestro-uchiha/ace-ultra-premium-site/README.md

 # 3) Bake the site (wrap pages + sitemap + robots sitemap URL)
 .\scripts\bake.ps1 -Brand "Ace Ultra Premium" -Money "https://acecartstore.com"

+## License

+**Proprietary – All rights reserved.**
+No permission is granted to use, copy, modify, or redistribute this repository or any part of it without explicit written permission from the copyright holder.